sandinmyjoints/towards-100-pct-uptime-examples/pres.md

      cluster master).
 In that case, can have > n workers, where n is number of CPUs -- not ideal, but probably not a problem unless a bad worker is maxing out resources.

+## No downtime on deployment

+TODO how to introduce this

+# Deployment / upgrades

+Note: Robust error handling got us pretty far.

+## Our ideal server

+## on provision / boot
+   - OS process manager (e.g., Upstart) starts node-app service, which brings up cluster master, which forks new workers, which each create instances of node-app, which each accept connections, which transmit requests that receive responses.

 ## on deploy new version / SIGHUP:

    - upstart sends SIGHUP to cluster master process.